Utah Court of Appeals - Appellate Mediation Office

 Chief Appellate Mediator

-Michele also believes in the importance of public service and education.
-She sits on numerous boards and committees, including the Utah Courts’ Alternative Dispute Resolution Committee, the Utah Council on Conflict Resolution Board, the Utah Dispute Resolution Board, and community boards, including at the University of Utah.
-Michele also teaches classes on negotiation and mediation.
+Michele is deeply committed to assisting people, to public service, and education.
+She sits on numerous boards and committees, including the Utah Courts’ Alternative Dispute Resolution Committee, the Utah Council on Conflict Resolution Board, and the Utah Dispute Resolution Board.
+Michele has held leadership positions in several community and University of Utah–affiliated boards, including chairing its Board of Trustees.
+In addition, Michele has taught courses on negotiation and mediation.

 Shauna Hawley, Paralegal